jach999/fairtrack/README.md

 1.  **Algorithm Refinement**:

     *   Improve the accuracy of the insect recognition model by extending the annotated image database.
-    *   Refine the code to improve the integration between the detection system and the tracking system.
+    *   Refine the code to improve the integration between the detection and tracking system.
 2.  **Analyzer Script Development**:

     *   Address data inconsistencies in the _log.csv file_ generated during tracking.
-    *   Develop a metadata post-processing and analysis script to interpret insect entry and exit times and directions based on polygon activation.
+    *   Develop a metadata post-processing and analysis script to interpret insect entry- and exit- times and directions based on polygon activation.
 3.  **Integration with iNaturalist**:

     *   Extract high-confidence images from detected insects for uploading to the iNaturalist platform and perform taxonomic classification of insects.
-    *   Utilize the iNaturalist API for automatic uploading the images.
+    *   Utilize the iNaturalist API for automatically uploading the images.
-4.  **Real time monitoring**:
+4.  **Real-time monitoring**:

-    * Implement camera live-streaming for real time operation.
+    * Implement camera live-streaming for real-time operation.

 Installation
 ------------